todday-not-yesterday/AmlApi/AmlApi/ADRs/0004-ERD-Data-Modelling.md

 ## Decision Outcome

-* ER Diagram, because it would be clear to follow and would work well with our decision since we are using PostgreSQL as mentioned in 0001-PostgreSQL.
+* ER Diagram

 ## Consequences

-* A diagram that resolves all of the entities and their relationships would be followed
+* A diagram that create clear building blocks for developers, that ensures requirements are met.

 ## Pros

+* Free tools such as: draw io and lucidchart

-* It is easy to set up and make.
+* It is easy to set up and make

-* Can save a lot of time down the line.
+* Helps to ensure budget and time frames are met

-* Normalization can be done early on to sanitize the data, ensuring we don't end up with messy data that is either redundant or hard to follow.
+* Normalisation can be done early on to sanitise the data, ensuring we don't end up with messy data that is either redundant or hard to follow

+* Works well with our decision since we are using PostgreSQL as mentioned in 0001-PostgreSQL

 ## Cons

+* The diagram would need to be fully done before the start of development

+* Changes to diagram can be extremely costly

-* It can cause problems during implementation, as a team we need to pay attention with what we are implementing during development, and not rely solely on this diagram.
+* It can cause problems during implementation, as a team we need to pay attention with what we are implementing during development, and not rely solely on this diagram